 By Richard Levin (Jenner & Block LLP)

 The bankruptcy courts and their appellate courts continue to explore issues of interest to practitioners and academics.
-This quarterly summary of recent developments in bankruptcy law covers cases reported during the fourth quarter of 2017.
+This quarterly summary of recent developments in bankruptcy law covers cases reported during the first quarter of 2018.

 The full article is available here.